aserikbayev/node-postgres-api/README.md

 `npm install`

 #### Run server
-Run `npm start` from / directory
+Execute `npm start` from / directory

-Or
-`npm test` to start server with nodemon
+Or `npm test` to start the server with nodemon

-> Check out description of routes on / path, or source code instead
+> Check out the description of routes on / path, or source code instead